ioBroker/ioBroker.js-controller/README.md

 The admin adapter is installed automatically and starts a web-server that hosts the Admin UI.
 Default port is 8081, so just open `http://<iobroker-ip>:8081/`

 If port 8081 is occupied, you can install a second Admin UI on an alternate port and change the port for the first admin UI.
 To do so, run ```iobroker add admin --enabled --port 8090``` and go to the `http://<iobroker-ip>:8090/`.
 Of course you can change port 8090 to a different one.

+### Automatic adapter upgrade
+**Feature status:** New in 5.1.0

+Whenever the repository changes, the controller will perform an automatic upgrade of the adapters, w.r.t. the auto-upgrade policy.
+The policy can be configured system-wide and per adapter.
+Whenever there is no policy on adapter-level the system-wide policy is used as a fallback.

+Technically, the system-wide policy is configured in the `system.config` object in `common.adapterAutoUpgrade.defaultPolicy`.
+The policy is only active for the repositories which are set to `true` in `common.adapterAutoUpgrade.repositories`.
+On adapter level, the policy is configured in `common.automaticUpgrade` of each `system.adapter.<adapterName>` object.

+Valid values for the policy are `none`, `patch`, `minor` and `major`.
+These relate to the version ranges, which will be automatically upgraded.
+**It is strongly recommended to not configure `major` upgrades to be performed automatically, as these do often contain breaking changes and need manual intervention by the user.**

+A successful auto-upgrade will generate a notification in the ioBroker notification system (see [Notification System](#notification-system)).

 ### Command Line Interface
 **Feature status:** stable